🇺🇸 AST SpaceMobile BlueBird Satellites

 BB-6 ARRAY SIZE

-OrbitalNodes.ai tracks all six BlueBird satellites in real time.
+OrbitalNodes.ai tracks every operational BlueBird satellite in real time.
 We show which ones are overhead right now, when they'll next pass your location, and how bright they'll be.
-BlueBird-6 with its 2,400 sq ft phased-array antenna is in a class of its own — a commercial satellite that rivals Hubble for naked-eye brightness.
+BlueBird-6 and the newest Block 2 satellites (8, 9 and 10) each carry a 2,400 sq ft phased-array antenna — commercial satellites that rival Hubble for naked-eye brightness.

 🛰 TRACK BLUEBIRDS LIVE